 But since I wanted to pass the test the first time I took it, I went to the internet to find out everything available on becoming the best admin I could.
 Here’s what I found…

-How Atlassian can help you
+How Atlassian can help you pass the Jira Exam

 As the use of Jira and Confluence continues to grow, so does the need for competent and experienced administrators.
 Atlassian has a vested interest in growing the number of skilled people using its tools, but it also wants to make sure people who say they are administrators are actually administrators.
 So they want to help, but only to a point.